 If we decide not to use some views, we need to be clear why.
 We need to ask ourselves why we are omitting some information or views and including others.

-What affect does that have on the piece?
+What impact does that have on the piece?
 Does it help clarify issues, or does it confuse?
 If it confuses, what could be the consequences of that confusion and who is likely to gain?

 We need to be honest with ourselves about our motives and reasons for covering a story.
 The key is to ask searching questions to all sides, particularly those who hold public office, and, in doing so, provide the basis for a healthy and robust public debate.
 All journalists will have their own political points of view, but these must never creep into our journalism and they must not have any bearing on the choice of stories we cover or the way we cover them.